-AAC is grateful for the funding provided in FY 2018 to address persistent vacancy rates among public health veterinarians (PHVs) within the Food Safety and Inspection Service (FSIS) through enhanced recruitment and retention efforts.
-PHVs are critical to ensuring the food safety mission of FSIS and we remain concerned that there continues to be persistent high levels of vacancies within FSIS.
-AAC urges Congress to provide continued funds for these critical recruitment and retention efforts and urges the subcommittee to require the FSIS to issue a report on the use of the funding provided to-date, actions taken to resolve these chronic and perpetual workforce issues, and the future needs.
+AAC is grateful to Congress for recognizing the persistent vacancy rates among public health veterinarians (PHVs) within the Food Safety and Inspection Service (FSIS) and is encouraged by USDA's recent efforts to enhance recruitment and retention efforts.
+PHVs are critical to ensuring the food safety mission of FSIS ad we remain concerned that there continues to be persistent high levels of vacancies within FSIS.
+AAC urges Congress to provide continued funds for these critical recruitment and retention efforts and urges the subcommittee to continue require FSIS to issue a report on the use of the funding provided to-date, actions taken to resolve these chronic and perpetual workforce issues, and the future needs.